MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/portcls/nf-portcls-iportclsnotifications-allocnotificationbuffer.md

-Callers of <b>AllocNotificationBuffer</b> must be running at IRQL &lt;= DISPATCH_LEVEL.
+Callers of <b>AllocNotificationBuffer</b> must be running at IRQL <= DISPATCH_LEVEL.
 If a driver writer calls this routine at IRQL = DISPATCH_LEVEL, the NotificationStructure must be allocated from nonpaged memory.